Conditional Logic Intro

 "The only way to master the LSAT is practice."

 Being an LSAT Master is still sufficient to know that a person practiced, and practice is still necessary for mastery.
 But now "master" (the sufficient condition) is closer to "only" - what gives?
 Technically, what follows "only" is "way" - which in this case refers to practice as being the "way" to mastery.
 So "only" still technically indicates the necessary condition, but the sufficient condition is closer to our indicator word.
-So make sure to consider the meaning of the sentence as a whole if you encounter "the only".
+So make sure to consider the meaning of the sentence as a whole in the rare case that you encounter "the only".

 Unless indicates necessary: I won't go to the store unless I need milk